Thursday, 27 October 2011

 There are many theories as to what causes déjà vu.

-One holds that our "spirit" can actually travel faster in time than our earthbound bodies so it charges off into the future from time to time for reasons we can't explain.
+One hold that our "spirit" can actually travel faster in time than our earthbound bodies so it charges off into the future from time to time for reasons we can't explain.

 Another claims that it's because we are reincarnated and old memories from past lives are seeping through into our current consciousness.